Conching

 Conching is a process used in the manufacture of chocolate whereby a surface scraping mixer and agitator, known as a conche, evenly distributes cocoa butter within chocolate and may act as a "polisher" of the particles.
 It also promotes flavor development through frictional heat, release of volatiles and acids, and oxidation.
 The name arises from the shape of the vessels initially used which resembled conch shells.

 When ingredients are mixed in this way, sometimes for up to 78 hours, chocolate can be produced with a mild, rich taste.
+The duration of conching is highly dependent on batch size and the type of equipment used; modern industrial conching of multi-tonne batches can be completed in under 12 hours, whereas traditional methods for large batches may take several days.
 Since the process is so important to the final texture and flavor of chocolate, manufacturers keep the details of their conching process proprietary.

 The conching technique was introduced in Switzerland in the late 19th century.
 Conched chocolates were distinguished from ordinary chocolates with the French adjective fondant or crémant.

 History

 Rodolphe Lindt invented the conche in Bern in 1879.
 It produced chocolate with superior aroma and melting characteristics compared to other processes used at that time.
 The Lindt chocolate company states that Lindt (perhaps mistakenly) allowed a mixer containing chocolate to run over a weekend (or possibly overnight, according to other variants of the possibly apocryphal story).
 Upon returning to the device, Lindt recognised the final product to have a smoother texture and greater shine than conventionally processed chocolate of the time.
 Lindt's invention made the mass-production of chocolate bars more practical, eventually replacing chocolate beverages as the primary means of mass chocolate consumption.
 The adoption of conching also generalized the use of additional cocoa butter in the chocolate production; until then, molded chocolate often simply consisted of cocoa mass and sugar.
+The chocolate was also moulded into thinner tablets rather than blocks.
+This new chocolate came to be known as chocolat fondant, or "melting chocolate".
+Although the term eventually fell out of use, it is still sometimes used in Europe to refer to dark chocolate.